dalailomo/grumPHPtests/README.md

     git_dir: "."
     bin_dir: "./vendor/bin"
 ```
-These are pretty straighfoward, just to tell where the `.git/` and `vendor/` folders are located relatively to the configuration file.
+These are pretty straightforward, just to tell where the `.git/` and `vendor/` folders are located relatively to the configuration file.

 ```
     ascii: